F0903/AutoPower/README.md

 **Note: Beware that antivirus might flag the service or install scripts.**

 Download the files from the latest release, or the build artifacts of the latest commit.
-Afterwards, copy both the autopower.exe, autopower_notification_provider.exe, and .ps1 files from the folder to your desired location.
+Afterwards, copy both the autopower.exe, autopower_notification_provider.exe, and all .ps1 files from the folder to your desired location.
 Then simply run the install_service.ps1 script, and everything should work!
 After this, the service will start automatically with your PC.

 ## Building

 Important to build with the command `cargo build --release --workspace` so all binaries gets built.

 ## Uninstallation